Founder and Executive Director

 As an alumna, she was selected in 2017 for a Jim Bettinger News Innovation Fund award which funded a pilot project of Investigative Editing Corps.
 She worked with the Olean Times Herald to produce two projects that won statewide awards and the Beaver County Times to produce a multi-media project.

 A graduate of Syracuse University’s Newhouse School of Public Communications, Ciotta began her journalism career at a small town daily.
-She went on to become an award-winning investigative reporter and editor at The Buffalo News, The Philadelphia Inquirer and investigative producer at WIVB-TV, the CBS affiliate in Buffalo, N.Y. where she won two Edward R. Murrow regional awards.
+She went on to become an award-winning investigative reporter and editor at The Buffalo News and The Philadelphia Inquirer.
+She returned to Buffalo where she joined WIVB-TV, the CBS affiliate where her work won two Edward R. Murrow regional awards.
+At EdSource, a California-based education news web site, she directed award-winning projects and investigations including a documentary on incarcerated men earning college degrees that won international awards.
+Most recently, she was a senior investigations editor at The Atlanta Journal-Constitution.